UCB-Econ-148/sp23/syllabus.md

 ### Lecture

 There will be three lectures a week.
 In lectures, we'll introduce you to new ideas and concepts in data science oriented for economists. **Lecture attendance is a part of your participation grade**; the specifics are explained in the Policies section below.
 However, lectures will be recorded and posted after class for you to review in the future.
-All lecture resources (slides, code, supplemental readings) will be linked on the course website. **Note:** Lecture recordings will only be accessible to students in the course; if you click the "Lecture recordings" link on the course homepage you'll be brought to a page on Ed that only enrolled students can view.
+All lecture resources (slides, code, supplemental readings) will be linked on the course website. **Note:** Lecture recordings will only be accessible to students in the course.

-During each lecture, there will be a few points at which we stop and ask you to answer a short question.
-We call these questions Quick Checks.
-They serve two purposes:
+During each lecture, there will be a point (or more) at which we stop and ask you to answer a short question via [Poll Everywhere](https://pollev.com/).
+We call these questions **Quick Checks**.
+They serve three purposes:
 1. For us to get a gauge of how well the class understands the material we're currently covering
 2. For you to get a gauge of how well you understand the material we're currently covering
-3. For us to record lecture attendance
+3. For us to record lecture participation

 **Quick Checks are graded on completion, not correctness.** It's not important to get these questions right on your first try – but it's important to try them.
 You will be given time in lecture to answer them.

-**Attendance in lectures is required.
-But you only need to attend 75% of all lectures to receive full attendance credit.**
+**Participation in lectures counts towards your participation credits.
+But you only need to attend 75% of all class sections to receive full attendance credit.
+(See Policies for details)**

 ### Discussion Section

-There is one discussion section a week.
-In the discussion section, we'll spend the first ~20 minutes reviewing the materials relevant to the past week's lectures.
-Then, we'll spend the remaining ~30 minutes working on that week's lab with the help of your peers and course staff.
+There is one discussion section a week that is held by Yiyang and Peter, our UGSIs.
+This will count towards your participation points.
+Sections are 1 hour long, starting Berkeley-time.
+The first 15 minutes will be a recap of last week's material, resulting in a summary slide well worth reviewing ahead of your midterm and final.
+The remaining time will be spent on the lab of the week, a Jupyter Notebook exercise you're expected to finish on your own time.
 The hope is that by participating in the discussion section, you will be able to get a good start on the labs and projects.

+Several sections will continue into office hours, where you're welcome to ask individual questions or comments on the course so far.

+Expectations towards the students:
+- Participation in class activity.
+To gain your participation point, you are expected to fill out a short quiz during each section.
+- Academic Integrity and Honesty per the Berkeley Honor Code.
+- Accommodations are done through the office of DSP in due time prior to the start of the event where accommodations are needed.
+- Should technical support be needed, please contact Student Technological Services ahead of time.
+You'll need either a laptop/mac or a large tablet in this class.

-**Attendance in the discussion section is required.
-But you only need to attend 75% of all sections to receive full attendance credit.**
+**Participation in discussion sections counts towards your participation credits.
+But you only need to attend 75% of all class sections to receive full attendance credit.
+(See Policies for details)**

 ### Lab and Project